Project Scientist / Research Faculty Role

 Graduate Students

-• The UC Davis application system asks applicants to list (in rank order) potential mentors.
+The UC Davis application system asks applicants to list (in rank order) potential mentors.
 If you wish to train with Dr. Bliss-Moreau in our lab, it is really important that you list her as your first choice of mentor in your applications.

-• We are particularly interested in people who are interested in studying:
+We are particularly interested in people who are interested in studying:

-• Neuroanatomical studies of the brain networks that generate affect in both health and disease states (work in monkeys)
+Neuroanatomical studies of the brain networks that generate affect in both health and disease states (work in monkeys)

-• Comparative studies of affective processing (including work with humans, monkeys, and other species)
+Comparative studies of affective processing (including work with humans, monkeys, and other species)

-• How people perceive the affective and emotional states of animals
+How people perceive the affective and emotional states of animals

 Please note: Dr. Bliss-Moreau often receives requests from potential students to discuss projects and applications prior to the application deadline.
-To be fair to all applicants, not bias admissions decisions, and allow all applicants to be considered based on the same information, she will not be having these conversations in advance of the application deadline.
+To be fair to all applicants, not bias admissions decisions, and allow all applicants to be considered based on the same information, she does not have these conversations in advance of the application deadline.
 It is possible that based on application materials, she may contact a long list of applicants after the application deadline and prior to formal interview invitations being made.
 Otherwise, the opportunity to have these conversation will happen in the context of formal interviews.

-UC Davis graduate programs are structured by “graduate group” rather than department.
+Graduate Program Options for Training in the Bliss-Moreau Lab: UC Davis graduate programs are structured by “graduate group” rather than department.
 Our lab is associated with the Psychology Graduate Group (which awards PhDs), the Animal Behavior Graduate Group (which awards PhDs), the Neuroscience Graduate Group (which awards PhDs) and the Animal Biology Graduate Group (which awards both MS and PhD degrees).
 Psychology, Animal Behavior, and Animal Biology are mentored programs – students are admitted to work with a specific faculty member and do not rotate.
 Neuroscience is a rotation program – the first year of study is spent working in different labs which allows students and mentors to ensure fit.

 Note that application fees can be waived for some applicants; information about that can be found here.